-- 2.1.
-The following types of long-term obligations may be issued: general obligation bonds, lease revenue bonds, certificates of participation, lease-purchase transactions, land secured financings such as special tax revenue bonds issued under the Mello-Roos Community Facilities Act of 1982, conduit financings and any other long-term obligation structure allowed by law. - 2.2.
-Long-Term Obligation Limits - 2.2.1.
-All long-term obligations shall comply with Federal, State and County Charter requirements. - 2.2.2.
-All long-term obligations must be approved by the Board of Supervisors after approval and recommendation by the Debt Advisory Committee. - 2.2.3.
-Prior to its recommendation, the Debt Advisory Committee shall assess the ability of the County to repay the obligation, identify the funding source of repayment, evaluate the financial impact of the ongoing obligation on the current budget and future budgets, assess the maintenance and operational
+- 2.1 The following types of long-term obligations may be issued: general obligation bonds, lease revenue bonds, certificates of participation, lease-purchase transitions, land secured financing such as special tax revenue bonds issued under the Mello-Roos Community Facilities Act of 1982, conduit financings and any other long-term obligation structure allowed by law. - 2.2 Long-Term Obligation Limits - 2.2.1 All long-term obligations shall comply with Federal, State and County Charter requirements. - 2.2.2 All long-term obligations must be approved by the Board of Supervisors after approval and recommendation by the Debt Advisory Committee. - 2.2.3 Prior to its recommendation, the Debt Advisory Committee shall assess the ability of the County to repay the obligation, identify the funding source of repayment, evaluate the financial impact of the ongoing obligation on the current budget and future budgets, assess the maintenance and operational requirements of the project to be financed, and consider the impact on the County's credit rating. - 2.2.4 The term of the long-term obligation will not exceed the useful life or the average life of the project(s) financed. - 2.2.5 Annual principal and interest payments on long-term obligations of the General Fund will not exceed 5% of General Fund revenue. - 2.3 Uses of Long-term Obligations - 2.3.1 Long-term financial obligations shall not be used to finance current operations or for recurring needs. - 2.3.2 The Board of Supervisors may consider long-term obligations for qualified capital projects, essential equipment, vehicles, or other capital assets as allowed by tax law.

-COUNTY OF SAN DIEGO, CALIFO RNIA BOARD OF SUPERVISORS POLI CY

-Subject Policy Number Pa age B-65 3 of 5

-- requirements of the project to be financed, and consider the impact on the County's credit rating. - 2.2.4.
-The term of the long-term obligation will not exceed the useful life or the average life of the project(s) financed. - 2.2.5.
-Annual principal and interest payments on long-term obligations of the General Fund will not exceed 5% of General Fund revenue. - 2.3.
-Uses of Long-Term Obligations - 2.3.1.
-Long-term financial obligations shall not be used to finance current operations or for recurring needs. - 2.3.2.
-The Board of Supervisors may consider long-term obligations for qualified the purpose of providing office space or operational facilities to County departments or agencies, upon recommendation of the Debt Advisory Committee. cCapital projects, essential equipment, vehicles, or other capital assets as allowed by tax law.
 Capital projects identified as candidates for long-term financing first should have been identified and prioritized during the development of the County's multi-year CINA.

+COUNTY OF SAN DIEGO, CALIFORNIA BOARD OF SUPERVISORS POLICY 4 Subject Policy Number Page Financial Management and Long-Term Obligations Policy B-65 3 of 4

 Essential equipment, vehicles or other capital assets identified through the County's budget request process may be considered for long-term financing if financially feasible.
-If the Debt Advisory Committee deems that the financing is feasible, financially and economically prudent, coincides with the County's objectives, and does not impair the County's creditworthiness, then it will be forwarded to the Board of Supervisors for consideration. - 2.3.3.
-The Board of Supervisors may consider conduit financing on behalf of non-profit organizations upon recommendation of the Debt Advisory Committee.
+If the Debt Advisory Committee deems that the financing is feasible, financially and economically prudent, coincides with the County's objectives, and does not impair the County's creditworthiness, then it will be forwarded to the Board of Supervisors for consideration.

+- 2.3.3 The Board of Supervisors may consider conduit financing on behalf of non-profit organizations upon recommendation of the Debt Advisory Committee.
 Initial contact will be directed to the Debt Advisory Committee and if the Committee decides that the conduit financing is feasible, financially and economically prudent, coincides with the County's objectives, and does not impair the County's creditworthiness, it then will be forwarded to the Board of Supervisors for consideration.
-All expenses related to the conduit financing will be borne by the applicants. - 2.3.4.
-The Board of Supervisors may consider assessment district and community facilities district financings, enhanced infrastructure financing district or any other land secured financing allowed by law to provide for public improvements, whether initiated by petition of the property owners, the County or a non-County agency.
+All expenses related to the conduit financing will be borne by the applicants. - 2.3.4 The Board of Supervisors may consider assessment district and community facilities district, enhanced infrastructure financing district or any other land secured financing allowed by law to provide for public improvements, whether initiated by petition of the property owners, the County or a non- County agency.
 Initial contact will be directed to the Debt Advisory Committee and if the Committee decides that the financing is feasible, financially and economically prudent, coincides with the County's objectives, and does not impair the County's creditworthiness, it then will be forwarded to the Board of Supervisors for consideration.
-All expenses related to the assessment district or community facilities district financing will be borne by the applicants.
+All expenses related to the financing will be borne by the applicants.